Wiring decisions

 Does series increase watts?

-It increases voltage, not free power.
+It increases voltage, not “free power.”
 Total power depends on sunlight and panel output.
+Wiring changes how that power is delivered.

 What happens if one panel is shaded?

 Shading can reduce output more in series strings.
-Group panels with similar exposure in the same string.
+Design tries to group panels with similar sun exposure in the same string.

 Can I mix series and parallel?

 Yes, many arrays are built as series strings connected in parallel.
-Keep strings consistent and stay within controller limits.
+The safe approach is to keep strings consistent and stay within controller limits.

 Do I need MPPT for series wiring?

-Not always, but MPPT often makes higher-voltage array configurations more practical and efficient.
+Not always, but MPPT often makes higher-voltage array configurations more practical and efficient (within equipment limits).